Why I Stopped Shaving My Body Hair When I Realised I Was Gay

-As a hairy, chubby, 15-year-old girl, there was one thing I knew about desire: that what distinguishes teenage girls from teenage boys is body hair, and this distinction — one with, one without — was part of what made you desirable.
+As a hairy, chubby, 15-year-old girl, there was one thing I knew about desire: that what distinguishes teenage girls from teenage boys is hair, and that that distinction (one with, one without), was part of what made you desirable.
 If you deviated from this order, you weren’t hot.
+You couldn’t even be close to fanciable.
 And you’d never, ever get a boyfriend.

 Advertisement